Unstructured-IO/unstructured/docs/source/introduction/overview.rst

 Unique Element IDs
 ******************

-By default, the element ID is a SHA-256 hash of the element text.
-This is to ensure that the ID is deterministic.
-One downside is that the ID is not guaranteed to be unique.
+By default, the element ID is a SHA-256 hash of the element text, its position within the sequence of all returned elements and the page number (if supported by the file type).
+This is to ensure that the ID is deterministic and unique at the document level.
-Different elements with the same text will have the same ID, and there could also be hash collisions.
-To use UUIDs in the output instead, you can pass ``unique_element_ids=True`` into any of the partition functions.
+To obtain globally unique IDs in the output (UUIDs), you can pass ``unique_element_ids=True`` into any of the partition functions.
 This can be helpful if you'd like to use the IDs as a primary key in a database, for example.